Overview: How to Register a Company in Poland as a Foreigner in 2024-25

 Yes, foreign entrepreneurs can register a branch office in Poland.
 The process involves submitting specific documents, including those proving the existence and legality of the foreign entity.

-In Poland, the minimum share capital required to form a limited liability company (sp. z o.o.) is 5,000 PLN.
+The minimum share capital for a limited liability company (sp. z o.o.) in Poland is 5,000 PLN.
+However, it’s essential to check for any updates to this requirement.

 The registration process in Poland can take several weeks, depending on various factors such as the completeness of documentation and the workload of the National Court Register.

-Yes, in order to promote foreign investment, the Polish government provides grants and tax reductions.
+Yes, the Polish government offers incentives, including grants and tax breaks, to encourage foreign investment.
 These incentives aim to facilitate business development and stimulate economic growth.